 Marks thus obtained by the candidates in the Main Examination (written part as well as interview) would determine their final ranking.
 Candidates will be allotted to the various Services keeping in view their ranks in the examination and the preferences expressed by them for the various Services and posts.

 There is also a medical test, especially rigid for IPS.
 Out of the final candidates selected top rankers approximately upto 80-100 are appointed as Indian Administrative Services (IAS) officers.

 Civil Services Posts that are filled through Civil Services Exam?

 Major Civil Services posts that are filled through Civil Services Exam are:

-Civil Services Exam is normally held in the month of August.
+Civil Services Exam Dates Civil Services Exam is normally held in the month of May(Prel) and Dec(Mains).

 A candidate can buy an application form with information brochure from the General Post office by paying Rs.100 (No fee for women candidates).The duly filled in application form and the acknowledgement card should then be mailed in the special envelope supplied with the Information Brochure to : Secretary, Union Public Service Commission, Dholpur House, Shahjahan Road, New Delhi-110

 How to apply for Civil Services Exam?

 The aspirants must apply in the Common Application Form devised by UPSC for its examinations, which can be purchased from the Head Post Offices throughout the country on payment of Rs.30 only.
 Each such form can be used only for one examination once only.
 In case of non availability of the form from the designated PO immediately contact UPSC ”Form Supply Monitoring Cell” over Phone No. 011-23389366.

 Secretary Union Public Service Commission Dholpur House Shahjahan Road New Delhi-110069